StuFrankish/AspireForIdentityServer/README.md

 # Aspire for IdentityServer & Client
 This sample includes:
-- A standard instance of IdentityServer from Duende using version 7.0.5 configured to use SQL Server storage.
+- A standard instance of IdentityServer from Duende using version 7.0.7 configured to use SQL Server storage.
-- An MVC client application setup to use PAR (pushed authorisation requests) configured to use Redis cache.
+- An MVC client application setup to use PAR (pushed authorisation requests) and configured to use Redis cache.
 - A protected API resource, also configured to use Redis for output caching.
 - Serilog integration in the above projects, output to console.
+- Endpoint routing with MediatR.
+- Sample unit tests using Moq & FluentValidation.

 ## Cloning and Building this project